Towards a yoga-based research methodology

 When we think of what yoga can contribute to scientific research, and especially to research in the field of psychology, we can think of two entirely different types of research: psychological research about yoga and yoga-based research about psychology, or to say it even more succinctly, research about yoga and research in yoga.
 The first type of research, research about yoga, works within the limits of existing science, and distills from the Indian tradition only those theories and techniques that science can assess by its own well established research methods.
 Following this approach, one can look, for example, at the various schools and sub-cultures that together make up the Indian tradition as a source of practical techniques to produce positive psychological or physical change.
 One can then 'administer' such techniques to groups or individuals and test the result with the well-established research procedures of mainstream psychology (Mohan, 2001; Walsh & Shapiro, 2006).
 Similarly one can, on a slightly more theoretical level, try to extract from the Indian tradition theories that are explicitly or tacitly present within Indian texts and practices, reformulate them in a terminology that is understandable and meaningful to contemporary psychology, derive hypotheses from them, and test these again with existing research procedures, whether quantitative or qualitative (Sedlmeier, 2011).
 As a whole, this first approach is from a scientific standpoint non-problematic, and virtually all major research projects on meditation and yoga till date belong to this type (Murphy, 1997, Sedlmeier, forthcoming).
 There can be no doubt that such studies have their use and value, but they do not exhaust all what yoga has to offer to psychology.
 When we limit research on yoga and meditation to this first approach, we treat the psychological knowledge-base that the Indian tradition has created as a historically dead collection, without wondering how its ancient and modern protagonists actually arrived at their knowledge, and how their work could perhaps be taken further.
 In other words, we miss out on what might well be one of the most valuable contributions which the Indian tradition can make to science: its ability to tackle in an intellectually rigorous manner those aspects of life that are not primarily physical, that are not directly or fully available to the ordinary waking consciousness, and that can be accessed only by specialized "inner" methods of enquiry.

-Before we get to that, I would like to clarify what it is that I'm proposing in this article, by comparing the basic research strategies of psychology to those of medicine.
-In medicine one can distinguish three major research strategies.
+Before we get to that, I would like to clarify what it is that I'm proposing, by comparing the basic research strategies of psychology to those of medicine.
+In medicine, one can distinguish four major research strategies.
 The first is the age-old method of clinical case-studies.
-The second consists of in-depth analysis of the anatomical, physiological and bio-chemical processes that take place inside the body.
-The third consists of large population surveys.
-All three are important: the first indicates areas that deserve further study; the second is where most of medicine's new insights come from; and the third is used to determine whether medical interventions actually have any statistically significant positive effects in the population as a whole.
-It may be clear that the second type of research, which deals directly with what happens inside the body, is the only one that produces scientific knowledge of the same type that is responsible for the stunning progress in the "hard" sciences.
-Medicine would have reached nowhere if it had treated the body as a "black box" or if it had limited itself to the directly observable outer behaviour and self-reports of its patients.
-Yet, strange enough, this is the cul-de-sac which classical Behaviorism has forced onto psychology.
-Though classical Behaviorism belongs to the past, mainstream psychology still has an inordinate focus on the third of medicine's three methods.
-The first method is somewhat grudgingly allowed in the form of the qualitative analysis of individual narratives, but the crucial second one is strikingly missing.
-There are of course psychological experiments, but they are limited to the analysis of outer behaviour and the self-reports of others; they are not based on direct observation of what goes on inside the psyche.
-In other words, mainstream psychology has till now not managed to find the equivalent of surgical, microscopic and biochemical enquiries.
+The second consists of new methods of treatment, generally applied to small numbers of carefully selected patients.
+The third involves research on the microscopic and molecular physiological and bio-chemical processes that underly what in the body happens on a macro-scale.
+The fourth consists of large population surveys.
+All four are important: the first indicates areas that deserve further study; the second and third are where most of medicine's new insights and therapies arise; and the fourth is used to determine whether medical interventions actually have any statistically significant positive effects in the population as a whole.
+It may be clear that the second and third are closest to the research methods responsible for the stunning progress in the "hard" sciences, and without them the admirable progress in medicine of the last hundred years would not have been possible.
+Medicine would have reached nowhere if it had done what psychology has done and if it had treated the body as a "black box" or if it had limited itself to directly observable outer symptoms (behaviour) or to the self-reports of its patients.
+Yet, strangely enough, this is the cul-de-sac into which classical Behaviorism has led psychology.
+Though classical Behaviorism belongs to the past, mainstream psychology still has an inordinate focus on the last of medicine's four methods, which is of very little use if there is no increase in our knowledge of what happens in the depths of the human psyche.
+In recent years, the first method is now somewhat grudgingly allowed in the form of the qualitative analysis of individual narratives, but as we have only very limited means of improving the qualitiy of the self-observations on which these narratives are based, it can be used mainly to get at the stories of people in special circumstances.
+It is unlikely to lead to knowledge that goes beyond what the lay interviewees already know.
+Experiments of the second type, for example with therapy and self-development, are much more difficult to evalutate than is generally admitted because it is almost impossible to make them fully "double blind"[REF].
+But the biggest hurdle for psychology is that the crucial third line of research is missing as we have no reliable access to what goes on inside the deeper layers of the psyche.
+In other words, mainstream psychology has till now not managed to find the equivalent of advanced surgical, microscopic and biochemical enquiries.
 But just as medicine cannot make progress if it avoids going inside the body, psychology cannot make progress if it does not go inside the "psyche".
-Historically, the reason psychology gave up on the possibility of going inside and see directly what happens inside our own "minds" is clear enough: it concluded that introspectionism (and some would say, psychoanalysis) did not produce scientifically satisfactory results.
-The present article agrees with that judgment and admits that the distrust of mainstream psychology against subjective, first-person enquiry was understandable within the context of early twentieth century America, but it also asserts that this position is not justified any longer in our new global civilization because Indian, yoga-based research methods may actually succeed where introspectionism failed.
+Historically, the reason psychology gave up on the possibility of going inside and see directly what happens inside our own "minds" is clear enough: it concluded that introspectionism (and most academic psyhcologists would say, psychoanalysis) did not produce scientifically satisfactory results.
+I agree with that judgment and admit that the distrust of mainstream psychology against subjective, first-person enquiry is fully understandable within the context of early twentieth century America, but I don't think that this position is justified in our new global civilization because Indian, yoga-based research methods may actually succeed where introspectionism has failed.

-I will try to support this proposition in five distinct steps.
-In section 1 of this article, I will try to show to what extent subjective and objective studies as such can both be conducted with the same intellectual rectitude and rigour.
+I will try to support this proposition here in five distinct steps.
+In section 1, I will try to show to what extent subjective and objective studies can both be conducted with the same intellectual rectitude and rigour.
 In section 2, I will indicate some of the genuine problems encountered by subjective research, and in section 3, I will give a short outline of one of the clever and logically coherent ways by which the Indian tradition has managed to overcome them.
-In section 4, I will then try to remove some common prejudices against the form of subjective research I've suggested in section 3, and finally, in section 5, I will say a few words on the role of literature study and I will try to indicate what kind of practical arrangements might help to deal with the many difficulties that such a new, yoga-based approach to psychology undoubtedly will encounter on the way.
+In section 4 I will then try to remove some common prejudices against the form of subjective research I've suggested, and finally, in section 5, I will say a few words on the role of literature study and I will try to indicate what kind of practical arrangements might help to deal with the many difficulties that such a new, yoga-based approach to psychology undoubtedly will encounter on the way.

 To start with the most obvious, yoga and science are both considered difficult, and rightly so.
 They are not for everyone, and they require the utmost sincerity, intellectual rectitude and effort of the individual.
 Besides this, they also involve a number of social support structures that consist of the same basic elements.
 It does happen, for example, that individuals take up yoga or science entirely on their own, but much more typically they do it in small groups, whether these are schools and laboratories, or gurukuls and ashramas.
 The idea is clearly that to have some chance of success, the often considerable efforts of the individual need to be supported by a surrounding that shares the same ideals and objectives.
 Both endeavours are furthermore supported by an extensive body of literature; there is a largely implicit common understanding on what within the specific school is accepted as 'true', what can legitimately be doubted, and what can be fruitfully explored; there are well-established techniques, procedures and 'best practices'; and finally, both in yoga and in science young (re)searchers are guided by a more or less complex network of peers and elders.

 Another important area of similarity is that of the assessment of the quality of the work.
-Though yoga tends to be done in a very different atmosphere, where assessment does not play the same role as in the scientific setting, in principle, the same elements that help to assess the quality of research in the objective sciences can also help to assess the quality of work in the field of yoga when yoga is treated as a subjective research methodology.
+Though yoga tends to be done in a very different atmosphere and assessment is not formalised as it is in the scientific setting, in principle, the same elements that help to assess the quality of research in the objective sciences can also help to assess the quality of work in the field of yoga when yoga is treated as a subjective research methodology.
 For example, the quality of the work itself can be assessed in terms of:

 - the clarity, depth, detail, subtlety, and comprehensiveness of observations, descriptions and interpretations;